teocomi/teocomi.github.io/_posts/2018-11-01-dynamo-extensions.md

 ---
-title: "How to create custom Dynamo Extensions"
+title: How to create custom Dynamo Extensions
-published: true
 layout: post
 date: 2018-11-01
 categories:
 - dynamo
 - extension
 tags:
 - dynamo
 - extension

 ---
 This post contains the handout of a workshop I gave at Autodesk University on how to create custom Dynamo Extensions, material can be found in the corresponding GitHub Repo: [CBW227912 - Leveraging Speckle in Dynamo](https://github.com/teocomi/DynamoWorkshops/tree/master/2018/Developer/CBW227912%20-%20Leveraging%20Speckle%20in%20Dynamo)

 Join this breakout session and learn how to build an extension!
 We'll examine an existing one and understand how it works.
 You'll have the opportunity to modify it, break it, and fix it.
 We'll see how extensions can have a user interface or just run in the background.
 We'll see how extensions can be used to interact with nodes on the canvas, with the graph itself and with the Dynamo View Model.
 We'll also see how to set up Visual Studio to automatically build and bundle the extension with other packages for release on the package manager.

 ## Requirements

-- Visual Studio 2015 or 2017
+* Visual Studio 2015 or 2017
-- Dynamo 2.0.1
+* Dynamo 2.0.1

 ## Anatomy of an Extension